 Prerequisites: Open only to M.S. in Management students who are in their last semester of coursework (must have completed 24 graduate level hours); permission of department required; must be completed with B- or better.
 Capstone course that provides students with the opportunity to integrate and synthesize knowledge gained throughout the graduate program.
 Development of a substantial project that demonstrates mastery of competencies, concepts, principles, and practices for success in their field of leadership, supply chain management, or not-for-profit management.

 Concentration (12 hours)

 MGMT 6300 - Not-for-Profit Management and Governance

-Prerequisite: MGMT 3610 or MGMT 6600 or permission of department.
+Prerequisite: JCOB student or permission of department.
 Focuses on the management theories and practices that impact effective management and governance of organizations in the not-for-profit sector.
 Emphasizes management decision making within the not-for-profit context and will be one of two core courses in the Master's of Science in Management Social Innovation and Not-for-Profit concentration curriculum.

 MGMT 6350 - Social Entrepreneurship and Social Innovation

 (Same as ENTR 6350.)
 Explores the elements of social entrepreneurship and social innovation and how these approaches are used to solve the world's social challenges.
 Uses systems and design thinking along with traditional business approaches to address social challenges and develop measures for organizational performance that include social impact measures in addition to traditional business performance measures.
 Students challenged to generate a social innovation or social entrepreneurship solution and develop a social venture plan to implement that solution.

 MGMT 6400 - Current Issues in Social Innovation and Not-for-Profit Management